pierrextardif/ofxPlasticTexture/README.md

 ### Structure
 The addon works with `ofxAutoReloadedShader`, that's the only dependency.
-It has been added as a local addon in order to get the exact same version.
+It has been added as a local addon in order to get the exact same version.<br>
+There is only one header for easy reading, and only one shader file too.<br>
 This is only for development purposes as it is the `dev branch`.
 The addon can be used as a local_addon or not, the line 14 of `ofxPlasticTexture.hpp` must be commented out if not used as a local addon:
 ```cpp